Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 1. You need a big, bold vision

-He made Forbes magazine’s international billionaires list seven years in a row.
+He made Forbes magazine’s International Billionaires List seven years in a row.

 Let that sink in for a moment.

-The first step was having a big, bold vision.
+He did it by having a big, bold vision.

 He tells Cockroach, “If cocaine sells for $10 a gram in Colombia, imagine how much it will sell for in Miami.”